juliancameron79/milestone-floristry/README.md

 - In the production version of Milestone Floristry, the database is a PostgreSQL database, hosted and provided by Heroku.

 ### Milestone Floristry Data Models:

+- Click <a href="assets/wireframes/msp4 tagphoto.pdf">here</a> to see database design

 The user model used in this project is provided by Django.
 You can find more information about this <a href="https://docs.djangoproject.com/en/3.0/ref/contrib/auth/">here</a>